 Many also come with text-to-speech capabilities and 'talking' word processors enable increased interaction between a child and a word processor does indeed carry some of the characteristics of conversation, in which the child responds to what is being said.

-Open-ended creative software such as drawing and painting programs like MS Paint can generate a lot of discussion as they create images.
+Open-ended creative software such as drawing and painting programs like MS Paint can generate a lot of discussions as they create images.
 You can upload images which they can add captions to with it as well.

 Teaching Strategies for Literacy and Language Development in Early Childhood

 Strategies used for language and literacy development in early childhood and ICT capability are the same:

 - Use computers for one-to-one work between the adult and the child or for paired collaborative work.
 This is good for small group discussions.